lorrainescanlon/brendan-the-navigator/README.md

   - Links are provided to external sites where the user can find more information.
 ![Voyage Page](docs/images/voyage.PNG)
 - __Contact Page__
-  - This page will allow the user to contact the page with any queries or feedback.
+  - This page will allow the user to contact the website with any queries or feedback.
   - The user will be asked to submit their full name and email address.
   - The user will also have the opportunity to vote on whether the believe Brendan reached America or not.
 ![Contact](docs/images/form.PNG)